Hokendauqua, Pennsylvania

-Hokendauqua is an unincorporated community and census-designated place (CDP) in Whitehall Township in Lehigh County, Pennsylvania.
+Hokendauqua is an unincorporated community and census-designated place (CDP) in Whitehall Township in Lehigh County, Pennsylvania, United States.
 The population of Hokendauqua was 3,340 as of the 2020 census.
-Hokendauqua is a suburb of Allentown, Pennsylvania in the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Hokendauqua is a suburb of Allentown, Pennsylvania in the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 The word Hokendauqua is shortened to "Hokey" (pronounced /ˈhɒki/ "hockey") in local dialect.
 It uses the Whitehall ZIP code of 18052.

+History

+Hokendauqua was founded 1854.
+One of Hokendauqua's primary settlers, David Thomas, owned Thomas Iron Company and made Hokendauqua the company's headquarters.
+Thomas and his family built two iron furnaces and laid out the town, which had a church and a company shop.
+Hokendauqua was a company town for Thomas Iron Co.

 Geography

 Hokendauqua is located in northeastern Lehigh County at 40°39′34″N 75°29′27″W (40.647895, -75.481828), on the east side of Whitehall Township.
 The borough of Coplay is directly to the north.
 To the northwest is the census-designated place, Stiles, and the village of West Catasauqua is directly to the south.
 The borough of North Catasauqua is to the east across the Lehigh River in Northampton County; a bridge connects Hokendauqua to North Catasauqua.
 Pennsylvania Route 145 (MacArthur Road) forms the western edge of Hokendauqua; the highway leads south 4 mi to the center of Allentown and north 11 mi to Walnutport.